slateci/slate-catalog/incubator/check-mk/check-mk/README.md

 `kubectl get pods`

 Copy the name of the check-mk pod which will be in the form 'check-mk-global-ID'.
 An example is check-mk-global-4d2f86d99c-swdnt.
-With this information run the folloing command, pasting in the name you just received:
+With this information run the following command, pasting in the name you just received:

 `kubectl logs <checkmk_pod_name>`

 The logs provides the given username and password.
 Enter those into your dashboard in your web browser you opened up earlier and you will have access to start monitoring from the dashboard.
-Note that you have the abolity to change the password by following the instructions provided in the logs.
+Note that you have the ability to change the password by following the instructions provided in the logs.

 ## Setting up Monitoring on your Kubernetes Cluster